CCRI-Cyberknights/page/docs/UI.md

 This document outlines the comprehensive UI/UX improvements implemented to enhance the user experience and visual consistency of the Cyber Club landing page.
 This document covers the evolution from v1.4.x through v1.5.x, including the Navigation & Interaction Upgrade and Content and Information Architecture Overhaul.

+**For troubleshooting CSS layout issues:** See [Advanced Screenshot Analysis & AI-Powered Debugging](TROUBLESHOOTING.md#advanced-screenshot-analysis--ai-powered-debugging) in the troubleshooting guide.

 **Note**: For comprehensive documentation of v1.5.x changes, see [UI.md](UI.md) - Design Evolution section.

 ## Layout Architecture